iomz/gserm19-adl/README.md

 In the first few trials, the model only detected the artefact when holding it with a hand.
 This was an overfitting problem due to the biased dataset (almost all the training image included my hand holding the artefact).
 I then added other images withou my hand to the dataset and solved the problem.

-The overfitting model is here:
+An example overfitting model is here: https://github.com/iomz/gserm19-adl/releases/download/v1/yolov3-artefact-overfitting.weights

 ### Model configuration

-Initially I started from `yolov3-tiny.cfg` in
+Initially I started from `yolov3-tiny.cfg` from https://github.com/AlexeyAB/darknet/blob/master/cfg/yolov3-tiny.cfg, but it took long time to train the model with the yolov3-tiny pretrained model and often resulted in underfitting (false-positive detection).
+So I changed the base model to the darknet53, which is a pretrained convolutional model seemingly suitable for single object detection.
+In the 3 convolutional layers, I modified the number of filters to match the number of classes (in this case, 1) acccording to the "filters=(classes + 5)x3" rule from [here](https://github.com/AlexeyAB/darknet#how-to-train-to-detect-your-custom-objects).

-### Iteration
+### Learning rate decay

-The darknet documentation suggests that
+Finally, to maximize the performance gain from increasing iterations, I configured the model to decrease the learning rate after 15000 and 29000 iterations.

 ## Author